 I also participated in an NCEAS funded project, named Climate and Organisms, that seeks to understand how the environment controls species distributions by assembling a state-of-the-art set of environmental layers that incorporate well-known but rarely used measures having direct links to physiological processes like frost, water stress, growing season, soil properties, drainage properties, etc. The group is assembling these variables into a unified, global, gridded, high resolution GIS data set that will be made available to the public.
 Finally the group is using this data to explore what factors are actually the most important and most predictive in determining where a species lives and examining questions about the nature of links between the environment and the distribution of organisms.

-One of the main goals of my current research program is examining how aspects of climate influence the geographic distributions of species across scales, so that we may begin to understand how those distributions may be affected by climate change.
-With this in mind, I am currently focusing on several lines of research that include:
+One of the main goals of my research program is examining how aspects of climate influence the geographic distributions of species across scales, so that we may begin to understand how those distributions may be affected by climate change.
+With this in mind, I focus on several lines of research that include:

 - Assessing the best to define a species’ geographic range size: there are several methods used in scientific literature without consensus as to which methods are better than others.

 - Examining the relationship between climate variability and geographic range size.

 - Testing the climate envelope assumption that the geographic ranges of many species may shift higher in latitude and elevation as a generic response to a warming climate.